biopython/biopython.github.io/wiki/PhyloXML.md

      |    .4
      |____________C

-The object structure is derived from [Bio.Tree](Tree "wikilink"); see that page for more about the object representation of phylogenetic trees.
+The tree objects are derived from base classes in [Bio.Tree](Tree "wikilink"); see that page for more about this object representation.

 I/O functions
 -------------